MaximeBiechy/watchit-api/README.md

 ---

  ## Notes

+⚠️ This project is not fully complete, but the core features are functional.
+It may evolve further over time, as additional features could still be developed.
 ⚠️ The app has not been tested on iOS.<br>
+⚠️ This backend was developed as a learning project.<br>
-⚠️ Code is provided for demonstration purposes only and should not be reused or redistributed.
+⚠️ Code is provided for demonstration purposes only and is not intended for reuse.